How Many Inches In 3m

 Q: Which system is better?

 A: The metric system is generally preferred in scientific and international contexts due to its simplicity and ease of conversion.
-However, the imperial system remains in use in certain countries, primarily the United States, due to established practices and infrastructure.
+That said, the imperial system remains in use in certain countries, primarily the United States, due to established practices and infrastructure.

 Q: Are there online calculators for these conversions?